Skip to main content

 Hidradenitis suppurativa usually affects people between puberty and middle age.
 It is three times more common in women than in men.
 It is rare in Asian people and far more common in white-skinned people or Afro-Caribbean people.

-Sometimes hidradenitis suppurativa is confused with other similar-looking skin conditions such as common boils, collections of pus (abscesses), skin infections and ingrowing hairs.
-Other diseases can cause tunnels (channels) known as sinus tracts - for example, Crohn's disease.
+Hidradenitis suppurativa is sometimes confused with other similar-looking skin conditions such as common boils, collections of pus (abscesses), skin infections and ingrowing hairs.
 Tests might be needed to exclude these other conditions, although they often have many other symptoms.

 General advice